bhallstein/Diatom/readme.md

 ## Types

-Diatom support only three types of value – numbers (i.e. doubles), strings, and bools.
+Diatom supports only three types of value – numbers (i.e. doubles), strings, and bools.
 The can also be nil – i.e. not holding a value.
 You can check the type, & obtain the value, like so:

 ```cpp
 Diatom d(2.718);